avnet-iotconnect/meta-iotconnect-docs/QuickStart/ST/STM32MP257/readme.md

-# STM32MP257 AI and IoT Demo Repository
+# STM32MP257 AI Demo

-Welcome to the STM32MP257 AI and IoT Demo repository.
 This repository provides all the necessary documentation and scripts to set up and operate your STM32MP257 board with AI-based image classification and IoT capabilities using IoTConnect.

 ---